 If we are all about our mission, then we must be mission-ready; and there’s really only one way to do that.
 We have to have the right employees – the best people – behind that mission.
 No employees, no mission.
 Wrong employees, damaged brand, missed opportunities, suboptimal performance, alienated community.
 If our employees are fully engaged in our mission, that mission is met…exceeded, even.
 So why wouldn’t we start there?

 The Wise Giving Alliance (give.org) is devoted to helping contributors make informed decisions and advocating high standards of conduct in organizations that seek contributions from the public.
 Increasingly we’re finding that the strength of an organization’s workplace culture has a lot to do with how effective that organization is at everything from raising money to serving their community.
-Much of that comes from what a strong culture does to the workforce that’s living it.
-Strong cultures drive engagement, intent to stay, willingness to put forth discretionary effort, and a relentless commitment to the mission.
+Much of that comes from what a strong and positive workplace culture does to the workforce that’s living it.
+Strong and good work cultures drive engagement, intent to stay, willingness to put forth discretionary effort, and a relentless commitment to the mission.

 This is what we learned